ram2939/firebase_app/README.md

-# firebase_app
+# Firebase App

-A new Flutter project.
+A flutter app that detects presence of users online on the app
 ## Getting Started

 This project is a starting point for a Flutter application.